 Ok, here’s the thing about my experience with cooling chocolate.
 The first couple of bunnies, I placed them in the freezer.
 The results were that the chocolate cracked.
-The next time, I let it cool on my kitchen counter and opened the mold before it was thoroughly cooled and it broke.
-So, the final time, I let it sit out on my counter for three hours and placed it in the refrigerator for about 45 minutes until the bunny was not warm to touch.
+I placed it in the refrigerator for about 45 minutes until the bunny was not warm to touch.
 This method didn’t crack the chocolate at all.

 Once the bunny is out of the mold, clean off the extra chocolate.

 Step 5 – Scrape Off the Bottom of the Bunny

 You’ll get a bit of extra chocolate on the bottom of the bunny, so take a flat knife and trim off the excess.
 Once you have it smooth, the bunny will stand up straight.